CarelessInternet/Ticketer/privacy_policy.md

   - Channel(s) ID (optional specified support channel and logs channel)
   - True/False for Reply Embeds
 - Ticket `close delete` Command:
-  - All of the messages' content in the ticket are sent to [pastebin](https://pastebin.com) and saved for 7 days before being automatically deleted.
+  - If ticket logs are toggled on, all of the messages' content and respective authors in the ticket are sent to [Pastebin](https://pastebin.com) and saved for 7 days before being automatically deleted.
 Only users who have access to the logs channel get to view the link and see the content for themselves
 - Welcome/Goodbye Config Commands:
   - Enabled (to enable or disable the welcome/goodye messages)